Best TVs on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy on Amazon in 2022.

 We tested the C1 in its 65-inch size, but it's also available as a 48-inch, 55-inch, 77-inch and 83-inch model.

 Read the full LG OLED65C1 review

-The other key feature of the G1 is its design.
+The G1 is also packed with apps and next-gen HDMI features, including 4K@120Hz on all four sockets.
+Another key feature of the G1 is its design.
 It's part of LG's 'Gallery' series of TV, meaning it's ultra-slim and primarily designed to be wall-mounted like a piece of art (you don't even get stand or feet in the box).